 Regular attendance is required by law.
 Galion Middle School wishes to know at all times the whereabouts of the students.
+GMS will notify the parent/guardian of an absent student within 2 hours of the start of the school day.
 When your child is going to be absent due to illness, an appointment, or vacation, please notify the school at the following number: (419) 468-3134 before the missed days.
 In case of injury or illness occurring, please call the day of the absence.
 If a phone call is impossible, be sure to have your child bring in a written excuse within 48 hours of his or her return.
 If phone contact is made a written excuse is not required.
 Failure to do either will result in an unexcused absence.
 Please refer to Board policy 5200 for more detailed information.

-A student must be present at least 3.5 hours of the school day in order to participate in any extracurricular or co curricular activity scheduled for that day.
+A student must be present at least 3.5 hours of the school day in order to participate in any extracurricular or co curricular activities scheduled for that day.
 This includes practices, games, performances, etc. in athletic, music, club, or field trip activities.
 The administration may waive this requirement if the student is absent for any of the following reasons:

-- a. medical excuse (signed by an M.D., O.D., Dentist, Optometrist, etc.) - b. a death in the family - c. family vacation (this requires prior approval from the counselor/attendance office) - d. extenuating or emergency circumstances
+a. medical excuse (signed by an M.D., O.D., Dentist, Optometrist, etc.)

+- b. a death in the family

+- c. family vacation (this requires prior approval from the counselor/attendance office)

+- d. extenuating or emergency circumstances